liquidcronos/rogata_engine/docs/source/usage.rst

 As one can see there are multiple objects outlined in red.
 To pick the desired object to track, aruco markers are used.
-If placed inside the desired object, the contour can be selected by specifing the corresponding marker ID using the Marker ID slider.
+If placed inside the desired object, the contour can be selected by specifying the corresponding marker ID using the Marker ID slider.

 .. note::
-   It is possible to directly specifing values by clicking on the slider values on the left
+   It is possible to directly specify values by clicking on the slider values on the left

 Selecting Marker 1 results in the following image:

 .. image:: lab_setup_marker_z.png

-the currently selected contour is now highlighted in torquies.
+the currently selected contour is now highlighted in torques.
 It can now be saved by pressing `s` on the keyboard.
 The Terminal in which the `calibrate_scene.py` script was called will now ask for a file name.
 If provided it saves the contour as a `.npy` object.